alexrame/diwa/README.md

 | DiWA             | Uniform          | LP     | 88.7 | 78.4 | 72.1       | 51.4     | 47.4      | 67.6 |
 | DiWA$^{\dagger}$ | Uniform          | LP     | 89.0 | 78.6 | 72.8       | 51.9     | 47.7      | 68.0 |

 # Citation

-If you find this code useful for your research, please consider citing our work (under review):
+If you find this code useful for your research, please consider citing our work:

 ```
-@article{rame2022diwa,
+@inproceedings{rame2022diwa,
   title   = {Diverse Weight Averaging for Out-of-Distribution Generalization},
   author  = {Rame, Alexandre and Kirchmeyer, Matthieu and Rahier, Thibaud and Rakotomamonjy, Alain and Gallinari, Patrick and Cord, Matthieu},
   year    = {2022},
-  journal = {arXiv preprint}
+  booktitle = {NeurIPS}
 }
 ```

 Correspondence to alexandre.rame at sorbonne-universite dot fr